 What if I was not wearing a seatbelt?

 You can still file a claim.
 Under California’s pure comparative fault system, your compensation may be reduced if a jury finds that not wearing a seatbelt worsened your injuries.
-That is a different question from whether the other driver caused the crash — and it does not eliminate your right to pursue compensation.
+That is a separate question from whether the other driver caused the crash, and it does not eliminate your right to pursue compensation.

 What if the other driver had no insurance?

-Uninsured motorist (UM) and underinsured motorist (UIM) coverage exists for this situation.
-If the at-fault driver carried no insurance or not enough to cover your losses, your own UM/UIM policy may step in.
-These claims are governed by California Insurance Code § 11580.2.
+Uninsured motorist and underinsured motorist coverage exists for this situation.
+If the at-fault driver carried no insurance, or not enough to cover your losses, your own UM/UIM policy may step in under Insurance Code § 11580.2.
 We can review your policy and explain what coverage you have available.

 How long does a car accident case take in Sacramento?

-Most cases settle within several months to approximately two years, depending on injury severity, how clearly liability falls on the other driver, and how the insurer responds to negotiations.
+Most cases settle within several months to about two years.
+The timeline depends on how serious your injuries are, how clearly liability falls on the other driver, and how the insurer responds to negotiations.
 Cases that go to trial take longer.
 We keep clients updated at every stage.

 Will I have to go to court?

 Most car accident cases settle without going to trial.
-However, some cases do go to court — when liability is disputed, when the insurer refuses to make a reasonable offer, or when the damages are significant enough that trial produces a better result than settlement.
-We prepare every case as if it will be tried, which typically strengthens our negotiating position.
+Some cases do go to court.
+This happens when liability is disputed, when the insurer refuses a reasonable offer, or when the damages are large enough that trial beats settlement.
+We prepare every case as if it will be tried.
+That approach typically strengthens our negotiating position.

 How much is my case worth?